thedarredondo/data-science-fundamentals/README.md

 There two other files in a Unit: Exercises, and Projects.

-Excercises are either meant to:

-- walk students through mechanical or conceptual basics that did not fit within the flow of the main lesson notes
-- Reinforce complex or important skills.
+Excercises also have task and blank spots.
+These are either meant to either: walk students through mechanical or conceptual basics that did not fit within the flow of the main lesson notes and/or reinforce complex or important skills.

 I have AKs for the most of the Exercises, but I have chosen not to publish them on github.
 I know this makes it harder to use them in your own practice, but I think its important to have activites where there's no immediate authority to run to.

 Projects are open ended activities where students apply a Unit's content onto a data set of the student's choosing.
-- Students are encouraged to copy code from the AK and Exercises for their project, modifying as needed.
+Students are encouraged to copy code from the AK and Exercises for their project, modifying as needed.
-- All projects have a proposal component, so that the educator can review a student's proposed data set, and guide them towards a workable model.
+All projects have a proposal component, so that the educator can review a student's proposed data set, and guide them towards a workable model.

 ### Break Down of the Units: